evolution-gaming/kafka-flow/docs/overview.md

 and `autoOffsetReset` should be set to an expected value (it is, currently, hardcoded to `AutoOffsetReset.Earliest` in `KafkaModule`).

-The `consumerFlowOf` parameter is discussed below.
+The `flowOf` parameter is discussed below.

 ## ConsumerFlowOf